ondax/Vigilance/README.md

 For how to use/configure Vigilance, go to the [wiki](https://github.com/DrGaster17/Vigilance/wiki/Vigilance-%7C-Home) The latest release can be found here: [Release link](https://github.com/DrGaster17/Vigilance/releases)

-## Vigilance Installation:

-**For how to install Vigilance, please go to the [Installation](https://github.com/DrGaster17/Vigilance/wiki/Vigilance-%7C-Server-installation-guide) page of the Wiki.**

 ## Config Additions

 Vigilance adds a lot of new config entries so you can customize it's built-in features.
 They are added to the normal server config just like the vanilla config entries.